hanishkvc/prgs-docs-spreadsheetkvc/README.md

   size (in terms of number of rows and cols) of the spreadsheet, in memory it occupies only as much space as required for cells with contents in them.

-	From within the program one could use one of the :irb or :ira or :icb or :ica commands to increase the size of the spreadsheet, as needed.
+	From within the program one could use one of the :xrows or xcols or :irb or :ira or :icb or :ica commands to increase the size of the spreadsheet, as needed.
 Look further down for details.

 	NOTE: sparse data structure is useful for having huge spreadsheets with good number of empty cells inbetween and not necessarily huge spreadsheets with most of the cells filled up ;)

 * support range operations (rcmds) which allow manipulating multiple cells easily using simple commands.

-	One can even mark cells as well as program supports infering destination cell address range from source address range.
+	One can even mark cells so that they dont have to remember the cell address, as well as program supports infering destination cell address range from source address range.

 * Some additional features like